 - Remove the outer packaging (cardboard and bubble wrap or Styrofoam corner and clear plastic).
 See fig. 1.
 Inspect for concealed damage.
-Again, immediately file a claim with the freight carrier if there is damage. - NOTICE > DO NOT remove the shipping bracket (glass swing doors; fig. 2) until the appliance is installed in its final location.
-Do not discard; use the bracket when next moving the appliance. - 2.
+Immediately file a claim with the freight carrier if there is damage. - 2.
 With an adjustable wrench, remove all shipping bolts securing the wood skid to the bottom of the appliance.
-See fig. 3. - Move the appliance as close as possible to the final location before removing the wooden skid.
+See fig. 2 and 3. - NOTICE Move the appliance as close as possible to the final location before removing the wood skid.
 Some models may require removing the front and/or rear grill/cover to access the shipping bolts. - 3.
-If leveling legs or castors will not be used, remove the appliance from the wood skid and set the skid aside. - NOTICE > DO NOT lift the appliance by the counter tops, doors, drawers, or grills.
-If leveling legs or castors will be used, rotate the appliance on the skid (see fig. 4) and see the installation instructions on page 14.
+Remove the appliance from the wood skid and set the skid aside. - NOTICE DO NOT lift the appliance by the counter tops, doors, drawers, or grills.